Tarana Burke: Career

-Burke is currently Senior Director at Girls for Gender Equity.
-Burke organizes workshops to help improve policies at schools, workplaces, and places of worship, and focuses on helping victims not blame themselves for sexual violence.
-Burke attends public speaking events across the country.
-More recently, Burke and Mervyn Marcano, of Field/House Productions, inked a CBS Studios overall deal.
-Burke had two books published in 2021: You Are Your Best Thing: Vulnerability, Shame Resilience, and the Black Experience (co-authored with Brené Brown for Random House, April 2021) and Unbound: My Story of Liberation and the Birth of the Me Too Movement (Flatiron Books, September 2021).
+Burke was a senior director at Girls for Gender Equity.
+Burke is a featured speaker at numerous public events across the country.
+Burke published two instant New York Times Best Sellers: You Are Your Best Thing: Vulnerability, Shame Resilience, and the Black Experience (co-authored with Brené Brown for Random House, April 2021) and Unbound: My Story of Liberation and the Birth of the Me Too Movement (Flatiron Books, September 2021).